 Sorgearbete (Work of Mourning) explores grief and mourning.
 How is grief experienced?
 What is its shape, form or texture?
 How can its impact be made visual?

 The central part of the installation is a 3-channel video in which documentary interviews interlock with ritual-like performances featuring a group of female artists.
 A group which artist Nadine Byrne initiated and is a part of.
 Together, they share the experience of losing and mourning their mothers.
 The film navigates through questions of grief in relation to the body, creativity and memory and balances in its narrative between intimacy and abstraction.

 The way the three video channels play against each other creates a rhythm that differs from scene to scene.
 The three channels are projected on a separate screen and both enclose the viewer and forces it to actively participate as a viewer.

-The installation’s sculptures serve as material extensions of the video’s four interpretive scenes.
+The installation contains four sculptures which serve as material extensions of the video’s four interpretive scenes.
 They are frozen moments in which the bodies in the video have disappeared.
 The color scale of the sculptures as well as a recurring waveform are representations of how grief is experienced.
 Blue in its color, surging in its shape.
 The steel that reappears in both the sculptures and the screens on which the video is projected, is also chosen for its stripped-down, sterile expression that is meant to create a breathing space to meet the many difficult emotions that arise in the encounter with descriptions of grief.

 Sound, color, spoken language Swedish with English subtitles

-Featuring: Nadine Byrne, Tanya Byrne, Linnea Hansander, Marja Knape, Madeleine Kozma, Agnes Mohlin, Mariana Silva Varela, Klara Wiksten
+With: Nadine Byrne, Tanya Byrne, Linnea Hansander, Marja Knape, Madeleine Kozma, Agnes Mohlin, Mariana Silva Varela, Klara Wiksten

 DoP: Marcus Harrling